TMJ Doctor / TMJ-TMD Dentist Discusses Treatments for TMJ and TMD:

-Are you looking for a Local TMJ Doctor near Rockville MD or Burtonsville MD?
+Are you looking for a Local TMJ Doctor near Rockville MD?

-We have some of the best local Jaw Specialists in Maryland.
-We believe we have the best treatment for severe TMJ pain.
+We believe we’re well equipped to provide relief to those suffering with severe TMJ-TMD pain.
 Our TMJ clinic has a team of TMJ Dentists and Physical Therapists.
 Our Treatment protocols where dentists and physical therapists work side by side have been proven to be among the best way to treat TMJ.
-If you are experiencing the symptoms of TMJ and are looking for a TMJ specialist near Rockville or Burtonsville call today.
+If you are experiencing the symptoms of TMJ and are looking for a TMJ dentist near Rockville call today.

 Tooth Clenching, Tooth Grinding, Bruxism and TMJ Pain are caused by TWO things: